Mohammed-Shoaib/Coding-Problems/README.md

 # Coding Problems

 Solutions to some of the coding problems from popular websites.
-Currently, there are solutions to different questions from the below mentioned websites:
+Currently, there are solutions to questions from the below mentioned websites:
 * [HackerRank](https://github.com/Mohammed-Shoaib/Coding-Problems/blob/master/HackerRank%20Problems "HackerRank")
 * [CodeChef](https://github.com/Mohammed-Shoaib/Coding-Problems/blob/master/CodeChef%20Problems "CodeChef")